Jump to section:

 We find when it comes to remaining calm while travelling, the small things really do make a difference.
 For example, when going through airport security getting your laptop out of your bag can be a hassle (don't get us started about putting it back in), so take time to read our buyings guides to make sure you select the best luggage to suit you.

-Best Noise Cancelling headphones
+Noise Cancelling headphones are a must

 If there's one essential piece of technology you need to take travelling (aside from your smartphone), it's a pair of noise cancelling headphones.